The Secret to Being 6x More Likely to Get Promoted

 10. Follow an Agreed Upon Format

-A set structure for sharing works best for running a powerful mastermind.
+A set structure for sharing works best for running a powerful class or session.
 Here is the one that I follow for my groups:

 Each person will share the following:

-This is followed by general discussion – issues, ideas, challenges.
-You may also wish to choose an area of the training to review for up to 30 minutes.
+- This is followed by general discussion – issues, ideas, challenges.

 Celeste Perez.
 Master Trainer for The Passion Test and Mastery of Self Love Programs